ExitoLab/todo_cpp_restful_docker_github_actions_azure/README.md

-# Todo List C++ RESTFul Docker, GitHub Actions, and AWS ECR
+# Todo List C++ RESTFul Docker, GitHub Actions, and Azure Container Registry (ACR)

-This project demonstrates creating a robust CI/CD pipeline for a C++ Restful Todo List application using Docker, GitHub Actions, and AWS Elastic Container Registry (ECR).
+This project demonstrates creating a robust CI/CD pipeline for a C++ Restful Todo List application using Docker, GitHub Actions, and Azure Container Registry.

 ## Table of Contents